The International Trade Blog Export Compliance

 Learn More about EAR99

-To find out why EAR99 is not a free pass to avoiding licensing your export, check out the following resources:
+To find more out why EAR99 is not a free pass to avoid licensing your export, check out the following resources:

 - Don’t Let This Happen To You!—Published by BIS, this guide includes real-life examples of violations that can occur and penalties that can be assessed.
 No exporter is too small to be noticed.

-- How To Determine If You Need an Export License—In this white paper, you’ll learn how to determine whether or not your items require an export license based upon the goods’ technical characteristics, the destination, the end user, and the end use.
+- How To Determine If You Need an Export License—In this whitepaper, you’ll learn how to determine whether or not your items require an export license based on the goods’ technical characteristics, the destination, the end user and the end use.